xsuite/xfields/examples/beambeam_multibunch/design.md

 computes local-survey separation without crossing the line seam.
 The rigid-bunch configuration consumes this result.

-The standard two-beam conventional path now also consumes the shared result for its explicitly oriented CW/ACW Twiss tables, closed-orbit coordinates, transverse covariance components, local-survey separation and crossing slopes.
+The standard two-beam particles path now also consumes the shared result for its explicitly oriented CW/ACW Twiss tables, closed-orbit coordinates, transverse covariance components, local-survey separation and crossing slopes.
 A curved toy-ring test compares every paired encounter against the former